pckw/FinBot/Readme.md

 To get started just upload a report you want to chat with.
 The repository includes a few exmaple reports that you can find under `docs`.
 For example the 2021 report of KIELS Fitness.
 Once you select a report, the key properties are extracted.
 Use the chat interface to query your report.
 ![Chat](./screenshots/chat.png)

-The tab `Options` allows you to change the model, provide your API key of needed or adjust model parameter.
+The tab `Options` allows you to change the model, provide your API key if needed or adjust model parameter.
 If you provided your API keys via config/config.yaml, the API key should be filled automatically.
 Otherwise provide your key manually.
-The model parameter can be reset to a default set by clicking on `Reset to default`.
-Change the file `config/model_parameter_default.json` to change the default parameter.
+The model parameter can be reset to a default set, by clicking on `Reset to default`.
+Change the file `config/model_parameter_default.json` to change the default parameters.
+FinBot supports the following models
+- GPT 3.5-turbo
+- GPT 4
+- Cohere
+- Any local model hosted with LM Studio (see below)

 ![Options](./screenshots/options.png)